buzzedword/symfony-live-2012/DesigningHttpInterfaces.md

   - DELETE to delete.
 Duh.

+## WWW
+Hyperlinks have no tight coupling.
+- Loosely coupled by design
+- HTTP 404 embraces failure by design
+  - more information != more friction
+- no limits to scalability
+- www is protocol-centric

+### RESTful Services with uniform interface
+- Identification of Resources (eg through URIs)
+- Representations are conceptually seperate
+- Manipulation through representations (ie they are complete)
+- HATEOAS
+  - Use links to allow clients to discover locations and operationms
+  - Link relations are used to express the possible options
+  - Clients do not need to know URLs, so they can change
+  - The entire application workflow is abstracted, thus changeable
+  - The hypermedia type itself could be versioned if necessary
+  - No breaking of clients if the implementation is updated

 #### Sidebar

 - REpresentational State Transfer (just in case you missed that)
 - application/xml and application/json are not hypermedia formats
+- Don't let the server maintain client state (e.g. cookies)
+- Twitter is not at all RESTful.